b-N-I-R-A-V/European-Weather-Predictions/README.md

   <img width="45%" alt="image" src="https://github.com/user-attachments/assets/f98f6947-d257-41e1-a949-ee87cb652938">
 </div>

-For both the weather station Dusseldorf and Stockholm, cluster 3 had almost all pleasant days.
+For both the weather stations Dusseldorf and Stockholm, cluster 3 had almost all pleasant days.
 This means any day falling outside cluster 3 is likely to be unpleasant.

-I think if we are to find new weather patterns over years, we can perhaps create clusters for each year.
-Then, we can analyze how each these groups change to see if there are any significant changes that has taken place over time.
+I think if we aim to find new weather patterns over the years, we can create clusters for each year.
+Then, we can analyze how these groups change to see if there are any significant changes that have taken place over time.

 ### Random Forests
-Random forests are an ensemble learning algorithm that combine multiple decision trees to improve predictive performance.
-We can use them to identify important features that are related to extreme weather events.
-I used them for classification purpose using weather data from all stations for between 2012-2022.
+Random forests are an ensemble learning algorithm that combines multiple decision trees to improve predictive performance.
+We can use them to identify important features related to extreme weather events.
+I used them for classification purposes using weather data from all stations for the period between 2012 and 2022.
 I used GridSearch() to find optimal hyperparameters to build this model.

 ```python